Franck de Lapersonne

 Franck Lapersonne (a.k.a.
 Franck de la Personne and Franck de Lapersonne) (born 29 October 1963) is a French comedian, actor, theatre director, and political candidate.

 Personal life

 Franck de la Personne is the son of Jacques Lapersonne and Jacqueline Charlotte Poinson.
 He also has brothers and sisters.
 He graduated from the Conservatoire de Paris.

-As of February 2017, he openly supports Marine Le Pen in the French presidential election.
-He is also running in the 2017 French legislative election to represent the Somme for the National Front.
+As of February 2017, he openly supported Marine Le Pen in the French presidential election.
+He also ran in the 2017 French legislative election to represent the Somme for the National Front.

 He is now a vice president of the party "Les Patriotes" founded by Florian Philippot, the former right-hand man of Marine Le Pen.